-- 4. Enter the following: (fields marked with pare required) - Name: a unique call recording group name. - Description: group description.
-This displays on the Record groups menu (above). - Group owner: defined owner is the only one allowed to access the group recordings. - Record calls in/out: select which calls to record (calls in and/or calls out). - Percentage of calls to record: select the percentage of calls to record. - Default expiry time (days): default expiry time is the allowed time after a recording expires, before it is automatically deleted.
-Expiry times for individual recordings can be modified once they have been created.
+- 4. Enter the following: (fields marked with → are required) - Name: A unique call recording group name. - Description: Group description.
+This displays on the Record groups menu (above). - Owner: Defined owner is the only one allowed to access the group recordings. - Record calls in/out: Select which calls to record (calls in and/or calls out). - Percentage of calls to record: Select the percentage of calls to record. - Default expiry time (days): Default expiry time is the allowed time after a recording expires, before it is automatically deleted.
+Expiry times for individual recordings can be modified once they have been created. - Email recordings to: Enter an email address for sending recorded calls.
+Multiple email addresses should be separated with spaces.